pingcap/docs/tidb-cloud/branch-overview.md

 ---
-title: TiDB Serverless Branch Overview
+title: TiDB Serverless Branch (Beta) Overview
 summary: Learn the concept of TiDB Serverless branches.
 ---

-# TiDB Serverless Branch Overview
+# TiDB Serverless Branch (Beta) Overview

 TiDB Cloud lets you create branches for TiDB Serverless clusters.
 A branch for a cluster is a separate instance that contains a diverged copy of data from the original cluster.
 It provides an isolated environment, allowing you to experiment freely without worrying about affecting the original cluster.